This data science resume building guide will take you through the following topics –

 Work Experience and Education

-While mentioning work experience, briefly explain your role and responsibilities in each organisation and the period of time you worked there for.
-Visible gaps between job roles can sometimes leave a bad impression on employers, so always justify that gap, if any.
-After work experience, mention your education backgrounds and names of institutions.
+While mentioning work experience, briefly explain your role and responsibilities in each organization and how long you worked there.
+Visible gaps between job roles can sometimes leave a bad impression on employers, so always justify the gap, if any.
+After work experience, mention your educational background and the names of institutions.

 Enroll in our Data Science Course, offered by Intellipaat in collaboration with IBM.